 • Looking for exclusions – some home insurers exclude flood cover or accidental damage insurance in a standard home insurance policy, but some insurers may have additional exclusions on top of this.

-Remember, insurance premiums are dependent on many factors including your personal circumstances, so you'll also need to answer a series of questions to get an accurate quote for your new cover.
+Remember, once you're getting your quote, insurance premiums are dependent on many factors, so you'll also need to answer a series of questions to get an accurate quote for your new cover.

 Buy the New Policy